OUDSL/arcgisstorymaps/index.md

 ## About
-Last Updated June 2018
+Last Updated May 2019
 Created by [Paul Vieth](http://paulkelleyvieth.org/)
-Updated by [Sarah Clayton](https://github.com/sclayton29) and Chelsea Smith-Antonides
+Updated by [Sarah Clayton](https://github.com/sclayton29) and Chelsea Smith-Antonides and Tressa Patten

 ### Note
 This tutorial will include the basics of ArcGIS online but primarily focus on Story Maps.
 If you would like a more detailed look at ArcGIS online, please see our [ArcGIS Online tutorial](https://oudsl.github.io/ArcGISOnline/).